Segment vs Zapier

 For go-to-market teams, the question isn't whether to route data or automate workflows.
 It's whether you have the intelligence to know which accounts to pursue, which contacts to reach, and what to say when you do.
 That's the problem ZoomInfo was built to solve.

 Smartsheet's Senior Manager of Sales Technology Enablement put it directly: "Without ZoomInfo, it would be extremely difficult (if not impossible) to achieve our business objectives.
 Without it, we wouldn't be able to understand the market, have the right contact data, and make meaningful connections."
-(Smartsheet)

 What is the fundamental difference between Segment, Zapier, and ZoomInfo?

 Segment is a customer data platform that collects behavioral data from your digital properties and routes it to 750+ downstream tools while building unified customer profiles.
 Zapier is a workflow automation platform that connects 8,000+ apps through trigger-action workflows without code.
-ZoomInfo is an AI GTM platform that provides proprietary B2B data (500M contacts, 100M companies), intent signals, and AI-driven intelligence for finding and winning customers.
+ZoomInfo is an all-in-one AI GTM Platform that provides proprietary B2B data (500M contacts, 100M companies), intent signals, and AI-driven intelligence for finding and winning customers.
 They operate at different layers: data collection, workflow automation, and go-to-market intelligence.

 Can Segment and Zapier be used together?